 When the inevitable resistance pops up, press the matter further.
 Show that if you stripped away all the pomp and circumstance from this person’s life, his sin and ours have the exact same root.

 The goal in these conversations is not to bring the other person to a pity party or to make him wallow in despair, but to show him his need for a Savior.
 In Romans 3:19-20, Paul said that the Law brings the knowledge of sin, which causes us to stand before God with our mouths closed.
 We stand in silence before him because after looking at the perfect law, we see that we have no pleas of our own righteousness.
 It is only when a person comes to this point that he will see the beauty of Christ.
 We don’t see how amazing grace is until we grapple with the unhappy fact that it is for wretches like us.

 Thankfully, after Paul shows all of humanity standing guilty before God, he says two little words that give us hope: “But now.”
 When a person has come to realize that all of his pretensions have been stripped away and that he has no righteousness of his own to plead before God, these two words sound as beautiful as anything human ears can hear.

 Looking to Christ’s Work

 Ultimately, a person is saved by works, but not by works of his own.
-We are saved by the work of Christ.
+We find salvation through the work of Christ.
 However, the beauty of Christ’s perfect work for us does not become desirable to us until we see how desperately we need it.
-This is what the law does in our evangelism; it opens the doors of our sinful hearts for the wondrous light of the gospel to shine through.
+This is what the law does in our evangelism.
+Using the law to share the gospel opens the doors of our sinful hearts for the wondrous light of the gospel to shine through.